 Welcome to the unofficial home of Weber Genesis Silver gas grills!

 Production of these grills stopped in 2005 but there are millions of these classics still in use.
-There are three versions of the Weber Genesis Silver (Silver A, Silver B, Silver C) with styling changes occurring in 2002, 2004 and 2005.
+There are three versions of this grill (Silver A, Silver B, Silver C) with styling changes occurring in 2002, 2004 and 2005.

 This guide offers you the following: